ethux/ethux-ai/README.md

 While LLMs using Python as a native execution environment isn't new (as seen in code interpreters), ETHUX-AI's innovation lies in enabling LLMs to compose complex workflows using pre-defined functions tailored for LLMs and the broader Python ecosystem.
 This approach allows LLMs to create sophisticated solutions with error handling, state management, and multi-agent architectures.

-This idea was inspired by: [Huggingface Blog Beating GAIA](https://huggingface.co/blog/beating-gaia)
+This project is inspired by: [Huggingface Blog Beating GAIA](https://huggingface.co/blog/beating-gaia)

 ### ETHUX-AI enables LLMs to: